I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_gdiarg_stretchblt.md

 This rectangle is mapped to the destination rectangle defined by <b>DstRect</b>.

 For more information, see the Remarks section.

+`DstRect`

+[in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that defines the rectangular area to be modified.
+This rectangle is specified in the coordinate system of the destination surface and is defined by two points: upper left and lower right.
+The rectangle is lower-right exclusive; that is, its lower and right edges are not a part of the bit-block transfer.
+The two points that define the rectangle are always well ordered.

+The destination rectangle defined by <b>DstRect</b> can exceed the bounds of the destination surface, but sub-rectangles cannot.
+Additionally, all sub-rectangles are guaranteed to fit inside the destination surface.
+Sub-rectangles can be constrained further by a bounding rectangle that is smaller than the destination rectangle.

+For more information, see the Remarks section.

+`DstAllocationIndex`

+[in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>DstRect</b> destination rectangle.

+`SrcAllocationIndex`

+[in] An index of the element in the allocation list that specifies the allocation that is referenced by the SrcRect source rectangle.

+`NumSubRects`

+The number of sub-rectangles in the destination surface space that is bounded by the <b>DstRect</b> destination rectangle.

+`pSubRects`

+[in] A pointer to the sub-rectangles in the destination surface space that is bounded by the <b>DstRect</b> destination rectangle.

+`SrcPitch`

+[in] The pitch of the source surface, in bytes.

 ## Remarks
 The x and y stretch ratios are computed respectively as the ratios of the x and y sizes of the <b>DstRect</b> and <b>SrcRect</b> members.